Cowboy Mouth: History

-The band name "Cowboy Mouth" — taken from an early play by Sam Shepard and Patti Smith — usually means "One with a loud and raucous voice".
+The term "cowboy mouth" — taken from an early play by Sam Shepard and Patti Smith — usually means "one with a loud and raucous voice".
+This phrase was likely taken from the Bob Dylan song "Sad Eyed Lady of the Lowlands" from his record Blonde on Blonde.
 The nucleus of the band formed in the 1990s, and they have become a powerhouse live act whose performances have been likened to "a religious experience".

 After initially releasing independent albums, in 1996 Cowboy Mouth signed with MCA Records, who released Are You with Me?.
 "Jenny Says", an existing song that the band re-recorded on Are You With Me?, was released as a single.
 "Jenny Says" reached #26 on the Billboard Mainstream Rock chart and #33 on the Billboard Alternative Rock chart, making it the band's biggest hit.
 The band released additional records, but their label dropped them after 2000's Easy failed to meet their label's sales expectations.
 Undeterred by the lack of a major label, the band continued producing albums and releasing them through independent labels through the 2000s and to the present day.